SUICIDE PREVENTION IS YEAR-ROUND

 The most important thing to remember is that if you are worried someone in your life might be contemplating, you must directly ask them the question, “Are you contemplating suicide?”
 If you do not believe you can do this or it makes you too uncomfortable, find someone who can.
 It’s always better to ask directly than not to do so.

 That being said, here are a few reasons why you, yes you, who may not have any background or training in mental health, are still the right person to help prevent suicide:

 - You are the right person to…notice.
 Notice when someone makes a comment about suicide or has a change in behavior.
 You can learn more about suicide warning signs here.

-- You are the right person to…listen.
-Listen carefully without judgement.
+- You are the right person to…listen to.
+Listen carefully without judgment.
 Resist the urge to “fix” problems and focus instead on support.